The Real Housewives of Beverly Hills season 12

 The twelfth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from May 11, 2022 to October 26, 2022, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Lisa Rinna, Erika Jayne, Dorit Kemsley, Garcelle Beauvais, Crystal Kung Minkoff, Sutton Stracke and Diana Jenkins.
 The season consisted of 24 episodes.

 The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

-The season marked the final appearance of Lisa Rinna after announcing her exit in January 2023.
-That same month, newcomer Diana Jenkins announced her own exit from the series after one season.
+The season marked the exits of Rinna and Jenkins.

 Cast

 In December 2021, it was confirmed that the entire cast of the eleventh season would return for the twelfth season, and that joining them would be new housewife Diana Jenkins and new friend of the housewives Sheree Zampino.
-Jenkins' addition made the Beverly Hills the second franchise to have 8 full-time housewives after season 7 of New York City.